-The results are given in Fig.~\ref{fig:DMlim}, considering models with MeV-scale DM, which couple to SM particles via a kinetically-mixed dark photon ($A^{\prime}$)~\cite{Galison:1983pa, Holdom:1985ag}.
+The results are given in Fig.~\ref{fig:DMlim}, considering models with MeV-scale DM, which couple to SM particles via a kinetically mixed dark photon ($A^{\prime}$)~\cite{Galison:1983pa, Holdom:1985ag}.
 The plots show the DM phase space limits in terms of the DM particle mass ($M_X$) and its interaction cross-section with electrons ($\sigma_e$).
 The DM-electron scattering cross-section depends on the DM form-factor, $F_{\rm DM} = (\alpha m_e/q)^n$, with $\alpha$ the fine structure constant, $m_e$ the electron mass and $q$ the momentum transfer, which varies with the mediator mass, $M_{A^{\prime}}$~\cite{Emken:2019tni}.
 For heavy dark photon mediators ($M_{A^{\prime}} \gg \alpha m_e$) $n=0$ and thus $F_{\rm DM} = 1$, while for ultralight mediators ($M_{A^{\prime}} \ll \alpha m_e$), $n=2$.
 The limits for the heavy and ultralight dark photon mediators are given in the left and right plots, respectively.

 The figure also presents a comparison with other experiments.
 The plots in solid lines correspond to surface-level experiments, while dashed lines indicate underground experiments.
-In the [$0.6-10$]\,MeV region, our analysis establishes the best limits for a surface-level experiment by 1--3 orders of magnitude in the DM-electron cross-section.
-Our limits are not competitive with underground experiments due to the cosmic background, which introduces extra single-electron events produced by effects such as Cherenkov radiation in silicon~\cite{Du:2020ldo}.
+In the [0.6--10]\,MeV region, this analysis establishes the best limits for a surface-level experiment by 1--3 orders of magnitude in the DM-electron cross-section.
+The CONNIE limits are not competitive with underground experiments due to the cosmogenic background, which introduces extra single-electron events produced by effects such as Cherenkov radiation in silicon~\cite{Du:2020ldo}.
 However, these are promising results for future searches in which a better stability of the detector is accomplished and the backgrounds are better understood.